 When Oscar Browning (KC 1856, historian and educational reformer) went away, his secretary Fred Harvey wrote to him regularly.
 In an August 1896 letter Fred described OB’s cat leaving her screaming kittens on the great court of King’s (where only the Fellows could attend): ‘does she want to get rid of them?’

 MR James (KC1882, Provost and ghost story writer) wrote letters to the children of several friends.
 Sibyl Cropper published some of these in 1939 as ‘Letters to a Child’ in Cornhill Magazine.
 The transcript shown below gives an excellent example of his charming stories about birds and cats, illustrating that his talents as a writer extended beyond the genre he is best known for.
 In this letter, MR James personifies the Provost’s cat, Cato.
 In 1903, when the letter was written, Augustus Austen Leigh was the Provost.

 Gallery - Friends: Feline friends

 Useful Sources - Friends: Feline friends

-- EM Forster's photographs described on Janus (see Links)
+- Catalogue of EM Forster's photographs on ArchiveSearch (see Links)